ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     curl -sL https://...
     ```

-1. Select the **OpenShift** tab and run the curl command next to **Public Endpoint**
+1. Select the **{{site.data.keyword.openshiftshort}}** tab and run the curl command next to **Public Endpoint**

     ![](images/solution55-openshift-ibm-cloud-hidden/sysdig-install.png)

-    The Sysdig agent collects metrics such as the worker node CPU usage, worker node memory usage, HTTP traffic to and from your containers, and data about several infrastructure components.
+    The {{site.data.keyword.monitoringshort_notm}} agent collects metrics such as the worker node CPU usage, worker node memory usage, HTTP traffic to and from your containers, and data about several infrastructure components.

-### Verify that the Sysdig agent is deployed successfully
+### Verify that the {{site.data.keyword.monitoringshort_notm}} agent is deployed successfully

 Verify that the `sydig-agent` pods on each node have a **Running** status.